Aether-FGFS/Bombable-MPCarriers/README.md

 Installation: Make backup of fgdata/models/Geometry/All Carriers.
 Copy Aircraft, AI and Models folders into your fgdata directory and overwrite all files.

-Bombable MPCarriers are compatible with default MPCarriers, however, some feautures as MP lights and elevatora do not work at the time.
+Bombable MPCarriers are compatible with default MPCarriers, however, some feautures as MP lights and elevators do not work at the time.

 To change position of MPCarrier, navigate to fgdata/AI folder and find desired Carrier.
 Open the file and